mattmc3/zephyr/plugins/history/README.md

 **Dependencies:** the sqlite backend requires `sqlite3`; the json backend requires `jq`.

+Both files are created `0600`, and a directory either backend has to create is `0700`.
+A directory that already exists keeps the mode it has, since it is usually the one holding `HISTFILE` too.

+A command starting with a space is left out, under `HIST_IGNORE_SPACE`, and `HIST_REDUCE_BLANKS` is applied to the recorded text.
+Nothing else is filtered: a repeated command gets its own row, since a log of what ran is the point.

 Each record contains:

 | field        | type    | description                                          |